 Conflict, interrupted.

-How can cycles of conflict be interrupted, and what is the role of social structures in that endeavor?
+How do psychological and social factors contribute to cycles of political violence?
 I use experiments, field research, and statistical analysis to try to drill down into the causes of conflict and barriers to peace in the Global South.
 Questions of particular interest to me are:

 • How do communities rebuild trust in the post-conflict period?

-• What are the psycho-social barriers to persistent peace, and how can those barriers be overcome?
+• What are the psychosocial barriers to persistent peace, and how can policy makers address them?

 • How do we ethically and effectively conduct research within conflict and post-conflict contexts?

-• How can we make academia and academic writing more available and legible to non-academics?
+• How can we make academia more available and legible to non-academics?

 Affiliations